Joint Beamforming and Position Optimization for FIRES-NOMA Assisted Wireless Communication Systems: System Model and Problem Formulation

 \subsection{System Model}

-We consider an FSTAR-RIS-assisted communication system, where a BS equipped with an \( M \)-antenna uniform linear array (ULA) communicates with multiple single-antenna users via an FSTAR-RIS comprising \( L \) elements.
+{We consider a FIRES-assisted communication system, where a BS equipped with an \( M \)-antenna uniform linear array (ULA) communicates with multiple single-antenna users via a FIRES comprising \( L \) elements.
 The ULA is assumed to be a half-wavelength spaced linear array, aligned along the horizontal axis and centered at the origin of the transmit coordinate system.
-Each FSTAR-RIS element is capable of simultaneously reflecting and transmitting incident signals, thereby serving users located in both the reflection and transmission regions.
+Each FIRES element is capable of simultaneously reflecting and transmitting incident signals, thereby serving users located in both the reflection and transmission regions.
 Users in the transmission region are referred to as T users, indexed by \( q \in \{1, 2, \dots, Q\} \), while those in the reflection region are denoted as R users, indexed by \( k \in \{1, 2, \dots, K\} \), as illustrated in Fig.~1.
-Moreover, the \( L \) elements of the FSTAR-RIS are movable and can reposition within a predefined square region \( \mathcal{A} \subset \mathbb{R}^2 \) of size \( A \times A \).
+Moreover, the \( L \) elements of the FIRES are movable and can reposition within a predefined square region \( \mathcal{A} \subset \mathbb{R}^2 \) of size \( A \times A \).
 The position of the \( l \)th element is denoted by \( \mathbf{p}_l = [p_{x,l}, p_{y,l}]^T \in \mathbb{R}^2 \), and the overall configuration is represented by \( \mathbf{p} = [\mathbf{p}_1, \mathbf{p}_2, \dots, \mathbf{p}_L] \in \mathbb{R}^{2 \times L} \).
-The FSTAR-RIS operates in the energy splitting (ES) mode \cite{9690478}, where each element divides the incident signal energy between reflection and transmission.
+The considered system focuses on a quasi-static deployment scenario, where user locations and large-scale channel conditions remain approximately constant during each FIRES configuration period.
+The FIRES operates in the energy splitting (ES) mode \cite{9690478}, where each element divides the incident signal energy between reflection and transmission.}